Prag8855/aab/content/guides/english-speaking-steuerberater-berlin.md

 ### Look outside of Berlin

 Your tax advisor can be anywhere in Germany.
-It's easier if you look outside of Berlin.
+It's easier if you look in other German cities.

 ### Tax software